exbotanical/zito.fyi/content/the-java-ecosystem-is-broken.md

   - software engineering
 ---

 This last year, I added Java to the list of languages I've worked with in a professional capacity, having first learned it in preparation for my current job at AWS.
-I read several books on Java — two for which I couldn't offer a more urgent recommendation: _Java: Concurrency in Practice_ by Brian Goetz, and _Effective Java_ (Third Ed.) by Joshua Bloch.
-I'd also highly recommend Venkat Subramaniam's incredible presentations as found on YouTube.
+I read several books on Java — two for which I couldn't offer a more sincere recommendation: _Java: Concurrency in Practice_ by Brian Goetz, and _Effective Java_ (Third Ed.) by Joshua Bloch.
+I'd also highly recommend Venkat Subramaniam's excellent presentations (which can be found on YouTube).
 I learn by doing, so for my first endeavor I wrote a Java [server framework](https://github.com/exbotanical/mug) — complete with its own trie-based multiplexer and spec-compliant CORS library — that leverages several distinct features unique to the language.
 At this point, I can tell whether I enjoy a language and I knew I really loved Java.

 Java is a fascinating language, its history mired in woes of transactional enterprise interference and a stubborn commitment to backwards compatibility.
 Like most languages Java's history has shaped it, and I found it accessible and easy to learn in part due to JavaScript being its syntactic successor.

 Java has a rich and diverse standard library and the APIs therein are for the most part intuitive and useful.
 Its capacity for meta-programming via reflection and annotations is one of the more unique programming paradigms I've seen in my tenure as an avid aficionado of language design.
-Its concurrency package `java.util.concurrent` provides ample facility to craft synchronization policies with great granularity, and moreover plenty of utilities that can do this for you.
+Its concurrency package `java.util.concurrent` provides ample facility to craft the most granular synchronization policies, and moreover plenty of utilities that can do it for you.

-That said, unlike many Java programmers, I didn't learn Java at university.
-It wasn't my first language.
+That said, unlike many Java programmers, I didn't learn Java at university, nor was it my first language.
 I came to Java with staunchly-held opinions I'd crafted over several thousand hours of programming across a spectrum of JavaScript, TypeScript, Python, C, and Go.
-Something you learn after some time with code is that all these ostensibly incredible feats of software engineering you once marveled at as a neophyte were made by idiosyncratic people just like you, with their own baggage of historical context, structural workarounds, weird resource constraints, and sometimes outright mistakes.
+Something you learn after some time with code is that all these ostensibly incredible feats of software engineering you once marveled at as a neophyte were made by idiosyncratic people just like you, with their own baggage of historical context, less-than-ideal workarounds, weird resource constraints, and sometimes outright mistakes.

-I used to think, for example, that the UNIX tradition was infallible.
-It is only several Linux distros later that I think yes, UNIX is beautiful but it's also ludicrously over-complicated and burdened by its hierarchical processes system (the `PATH`, really...), sloppy permissions handling, and bizarre file descriptor management.
+I used to think, for example, that the Unix tradition was infallible.
+It is only several Linux distros later that I think yes, Unix is beautiful but it's also ludicrously over-complicated and burdened by its hierarchical processes system, sloppy permissions handling, and bizarre file descriptor management.
 This is to say when I learned Java, I brought with me a discriminating perspective from which I encountered the one aspect of Java that I must confess — _I completely despise_.

 ## The Java Ecosystem is Terrible